Mailchimp app

 • Last name (to the LNAME field)

-If you'd like to add additional information to Mailchimp (e.g. you want to use data for merge tags in a campaign), create an export template and then manually import into Mailchimp.
+If you'd like to add additional information to Mailchimp (e.g. you want to use data for merge tags in a campaign), you can create an export template and then manually import into Mailchimp.

 See Audience > All contacts > Settings > Audience fields & *|MERGE|* tags in Mailchimp for your merge tag settings.